Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Measurement of electron drift properties

 \subsection{Attachment}

 Electrons drifting toward the anode can be captured, mainly by electronegative molecules, like oxygen, that can be present as contaminants in the gas mixture.
-Although contaminations can strongly vary depending on the operating conditions, it is interesting to look at the attachment coefficient in our beam test setup, as a benchmark for future applications.
+Although contaminations can strongly vary depending on the operating conditions, we measured the attachment coefficient in our beam test setup, as a benchmark for future applications.
+Indeed, if we can demonstrate that a negligible attachment rate has been achieved in a detector where we did not take any special action to minimize the contaminations, apart from the usual good practices in sealing and choice of detector materials, we can be confident to reach similar or better results in experiments were more efforts could be deployed in this direction.

 The attachment coefficient can be measured by counting the number of hits per cm on selected tracks.
 Figure~\ref{fig:hits_z} shows the average number of hits per cm, for the 90:10 mixture and different drift fields, as a function of the drift distance.
 The attachment is expected to reduce the hit yield according to an exponential function: